Non-resident Tax on Capital Gain

 Part 1: Withholding Tax at the time of disposition

 1. Prior to Completion Date: When the property is sold, tax may be due on the capital gain.
 At the time of completion, no one, including the CRA has determined exactly how much tax is owed.
-The Seller’s lawyer retains a hold-back of a minimum of 25% of the sale price.
+The Seller’s lawyer retains a hold-back of a minimum of 35% of the sale price, this can be as high as 50%.
 This is in anticipation of the CRA calculating and being paid the Withholding Tax long after the sale has been completed.
-The 25% hold-back is documented on the Statement of Adjustments.
+The 35% to 50% hold-back is documented on the Statement of Adjustments.

 3. Ten Days After the Completion Date: Within 10 days of the completion of the sale, the Seller’s accountant files the T2062 “Request by a Non-resident of Canada for a Certificate of Compliance Related to the Disposition of Canadian Property”.

-4. CRA Receives and Reviews the T2062: Upon receipt of the T2062 the CRA reviews, analyses, and possibly request an audit.
+4. CRA Receives and Reviews the T2062: Upon receipt of the T2062 the CRA reviews, analyses, and possibly requests an audit.

 5. CRA Determines the Withholding Tax: When the CRA is satisfied with the responses from the Seller regarding their review, the CRA determines what the Withholding Tax amount is on the sale proceeds.

-5. Withhold Tax Paid: Seller’s lawyer pays the Withholding Tax amount to the CRA.
+5. Withhold Tax Paid: Seller’s lawyer pays the Withholding Tax amount determined by the CRA to the CRA.

-7. Compliance Certificate: Upon receipt of the required amount of the Withholding Tax, the CRA then releases a Compliance Certificate to the Seller and a copy to the Buyer.
+8. Certificate of Compliance: Upon receipt of the required amount of the Withholding Tax, the CRA then releases a Certificate of Compliance to the Seller and a copy to the Buyer.

 Part 2: Personal Income Tax Return